prosper00/arpeggiator/README.md

 - Tidied things up, killed a bunch of cosmetic compiler warnings.
 Added #defines in engine.cpp to select the output method.
 - Amplifier improvements - fix volume control knob, add a LPF to kill the PWM frequencies
 - Updated synth.h to work correctly at CPU clocks other than 16MHz (32MHz tested).
+- Seems my voltage is fluctuating, and causing the potentiometer values to fluctuate.... fix that (add a regulator?)
+- Made the synth ISR non-blocking (allow nested interrupts).
+Fixed glitching audio
+- Set ADC prescaler back to 16, seems to help stabilize fluctuating pot values.
+No idea why.
+- configurable MIDI, tone(), or synth output (see macros in engine.cpp)

 ## Todo:
 - Make the code and library non-blocking, timer/state machine based (remove the use of delay() in engine.cpp )